- by Seneca

 Any lasting solution will involve you understanding what you're really feeling, drilling down if anger is secondary, and uncovering anger if it is primary.
 Practicing healthy expressions of anger will help you become more comfortable and confident with your strong emotions, even using them as a catalyst for improving your life.

 Flower essences can help with healing the end emotion, and if you can't find the root, the Fragment Finder mentioned above is great at flushing stuff to the surface.
 Anger Management flower essence works for just about everyone, so grab a sample!
-It's free + 3.25 to ship.
+It's free for US customers, just pay our shipping.